 Sealed granite countertops are easy to clean, but there are a few things you should know before cleaning to help you protect your countertops.

-To clean granite, the number one rule is be gentle.
+When it comes to caring for granite, the number one rule is be gentle.
 Here are the dos and don’ts:

-If you have questions about caring for you granite, or about new countertop installations or repairs give us a call at 316-946-0530.
+If you have questions about caring for you granite, or about new countertop installations or repairs, give us a call at 316-946-0530.
 We provide service for homeowners and contractors in the Wichita area.